René Henry Gracida

-René Henry Gracida (born June 9, 1923) is an American prelate of the Catholic Church who served as bishop of the Diocese of Corpus Christi in Texas from 1983 to 1997.
-He previously served as bishop of the Diocese of Pensacola-Tallahassee in Florida (1975–1983) and as an auxiliary bishop of the Archdiocese of Miami in Florida (1971–1975).
+René Henry Gracida (born June 9, 1923) is an American Catholic prelate who served as bishop of Corpus Christi in Texas from 1983 to 1997.
+He previously served as Bishop of Pensacola-Tallahassee in Florida (1975–1983) and as an auxiliary bishop of the Archdiocese of Miami in Florida (1971–1975).

 Early life

-Born in New Orleans, Louisiana, on June 9, 1923, Gracida was the second child of Enrique J. Gracida Carrizosa, a Mexican architect and engineer, and Mathilde Derbes, a fifth-generation French-American Cajun.
+Born in New Orleans, Louisiana, on June 9, 1923, Gracida was the second child of Enrique J. Gracida Carrizosa, a Mexican architect and engineer, and Mathilde Derbes, a fifth-generation French-American.
 His great uncle was a vicar general of a diocese in Mexico.
-As a teenager, René Gracida was fascinated with the Jesuit martyrs portrayed in the novel The Last of the Mohicans by James Fenimore Cooper.
+As a teenager, René Gracida was fascinated with the Jesuit martyrs portrayed in the 1826 novel The Last of the Mohicans by James Fenimore Cooper.

-During World War II, Gracida flew 32 missions in the US Army Air Corps first as a tail-gunner, then as a flight engineer, in the 303rd Air Expeditionary Group.
+During World War II, Gracida flew 32 missions in the US Army Air Corps, first as a tail-gunner, then as a flight engineer, in the 303rd Air Expeditionary Group.
 After the war, he entered the University of Houston, where he earned a Bachelor of Architecture degree.
-After graduation, Gracida worked as an architect for several years.
+Gracida then worked as an architect for several years.

 In 1951, Gracida entered the Order of St. Benedict and went into Saint Vincent Archabbey in Latrobe, Pennsylvania.
 This move upset his father, who disliked Catholic clergy.
 Required to choose a religious name, Gracida selected René Goupil, a French Jesuit lay missionary.
 Gracida took his simple vows in 1953 and his solemn vows in 1956.
 He was ordained a deacon in 1958.
-During this period, Gracida attended St. Vincent College and St. Vincent Seminary in Latrobe.
-At St. Vincent Seminary, he earned a Masters of Divinity degree.
+During this period, Gracida attended St. Vincent College and Saint Vincent Seminary in Latrobe.
+At Saint Vincent Seminary, he earned a Masters of Divinity degree.

 Priesthood

-Gracida was ordained into the priesthood for the Order of St. Benedict on May 23, 1959.
+Gracida was ordained into the priesthood at the Cathedral of the Blessed Sacrament in Greensburg, Pennsylvania, for the Order of St. Benedict on May 23, 1959 by Bishop Hugh L. Lamb.
 In 1961, after a dispute over plans for a new residence for the Order, the archabbot told Gracida that he was no longer welcome in the order.
 That same year, Gracida was incardinated, or transferred, from the Benedictine Order to the Archdiocese of Miami.

 Auxiliary Bishop of Miami

-On December 6, 1971, Gracida was appointed by Pope Paul VI as auxiliary bishop of the Archdiocese of Miami and titular bishop of Masuccaba.
+On December 6, 1971, Gracida was appointed by Pope Paul VI as auxiliary bishop of Miami and titular bishop of Masuccaba.
 Gracida was consecrated on January 25, 1972 by Cardinal John Dearden, with Archbishop Coleman Carroll and Bishop Paul Tanner serving as co-consecrators.
+During this period, Gracida got a pilot's license and rented small planes to serve parishes in the archdiocese.

 Bishop of Pensacola-Tallahassee

-Pope Paul VI appointed Gracida as the first bishop of the new Diocese of Pensacola-Tallahassee on October 1, 1975; he was installed on November 6, 1975.
+Pope Paul VI appointed Gracida as the first bishop of Pensacola-Tallahassee on October 1, 1975; he was installed on November 6, 1975.
 In 1978, he was granted a Doctor of Laws (honoris causa) from St. Leo College in St. Leo, Florida.